 For example, last August, TERC initiated a network of sensors to monitor the nearshore environment, where most people experience the lake.
 The sensors will provide real-time data about water quality along the nearshore, collecting information agencies can use to explore solutions to improve this area of the lake.

 Research extends to other ecosystems

 TERC scientists have taken the lessons of Lake Tahoe to help lakes worldwide struggling with similar challenges.
 For instance, managers of New York’s Lake George sought TERC’s advice for its invasive Asian clam problem.
 (An Asian clam control project in Tahoe’s Emerald Bay killed 90 percent of the clams there, TERC reported this year.)

-They are also working with researchers in New Zealand to understand how sediments enter lakes and are advising lakes and fisheries experts in Bhutan.
+The researchers are also working with researchers in New Zealand to understand how sediments enter lakes and they are advising lakes and fisheries experts in Bhutan.